tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 037.md

 - We search around and find 6 [[Delerium]] chips.
 Silas keeps one.
 - We search for signs of the [[Queen's Men]] or similar and end up finding a small cache with 25g and a potion of healing.
 - We fail an encounter check while searching for more [[Delerium]].
 - Used Vital Signs against Sihrr, down until I short/long rest for him.
+(Recovered it on a short rest)
 - After dispatching the two ogre looking fellas, we dip out before the water weird becomes reactive again.
 - Our next search finds us 6 [[Delerium]] fragments
 - We continue searching towards Drakkenheim inner city to see if there is a pathway in via the sewers.